garlick/pi-ted-envoy/README.md

 and begin the warranty voiding process.

-A tiny 128x64 OLED display from Digole (ebay) was interfaced to the Pi's I2C port (P-1 pins 3=SDA and 5=SCL), along with two 4-digit I2C LED modules.
+A tiny 128x64 OLED display from Digole (ebay) was interfaced to the Pi's I2C port (P-1 pins 3=SDA and 5=SCL), along with two Kozig 4-digit I2C LED modules.

 To obtain energy production information, I modified a [perl script](http://sandeen.net/wordpress/energy/solar-monitoring/)